-We have requested a quote from you.
+We have requested a quote from you for conveyancing solicitors Birmingham.
 Will I be billed any extra costs when the move completes?

-No. Express Conveyancing never charge any additional charges.
 However, you need to keep in mind that, if you are purchasing a leasehold property for example, there may be certain clauses within the lease burdening the property, which gives the freeholder’s or other parties, certain benefits of transfer costs in the form of Notice fees which will only be revealed towards the later part of the transaction.
-These are unforeseen disbursements.
-However, your legal fees remain the same.

 There are two or more parties interested in purchasing the same property as us.
 How can we protect our self against being gazumped?